ChefData/pinterest-data-pipeline545/Walkthrough_part_6_Streaming.md

 > [!Note]
 >
-> During this project the AWS account had been granted the necessary permissions to invoke Kinesis actions, so it was not neccessary to create an IAM role for the API to access Kinesis.
+> During this project, the AWS account had been granted the necessary permissions to invoke Kinesis actions, so it was not necessary to create an IAM role for the API to access Kinesis.

 Within the `IAM` console:

-- Select `Roles` from the left hand panel.
+- Select `Roles` from the left-hand panel.
 - Select the access role with the following structure: `<USER_ID>-kinesis-access-role`.
 - Copy the `ARN` of the Kinesis Access Role
 - This `ARN` will be used when setting up the Execution role for the integration point of all the methods created.